 The second key is turnout.
 African-Americans look solid for Obama and very likely to vote in high numbers, but young and Latino voters’ turnout appears problematic.
 Obama’s recent announcement of a newly articulated Dream Act-light policy could help, but it is too soon to see any data showing measurable change.
 It is what many Latino voters wanted to see, though Obama did it less than five months before the election when it could have been done three years ago.
 After deportations had reached levels higher than those under George W. Bush, it could take a lot to drive up Latino turnout.

 This election is hardly over: The totally unexpected could happen that changes everything.
 Unless the Obama team can discredit Romney, though, convincing voters that he is a ruthless, uncaring corporate buccaneer, this will be a hard election to win.
 Probably the only upside for Obama is that the undecided voters appear so sour that they might believe almost anything disparaging said about any politician.

 During this health care decision phase, just take a deep breath.
 That isn’t what the election will be about.

-This article appears in the June 26, 2012, edition of National Journal Daily.
+This article appears in the June 26, 2012 edition of NJ Daily.